ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 - The dominance of British/Zanzibari dhows could reflect policies favoring local traders.
 - The presence of German dhows could be linked to German East Africa, now countries Rwanda and Burundi, the continental portion of Tanzania, and a small section of Mozambique.
 - Arabian and German traders had moderate involvement, while French traders played a minor role.

+## Contributions
+*On this assignment, Ahmad prompted the AI chatbots, created the .csv file Google Sheets, and Dhows graph.
+Lucas visualized the main table (Shipping Report) into Kepler.
+We both refined the shipping report table and wrote the markdown post together.*

 ## Resources
 Klein, Lauren, et al. "Provocations from the humanities for generative ai research." arXiv preprint arXiv:2502.19190 (2025).